-The Contemporary Economic Issues lecture series is aimed at students, staff and members of the public and is held in the Julian Study Centre, room 3.02.
+The Contemporary Economic Issues lecture series is aimed at students, staff and members of the public and is held in the Thomas Paine Study Centre Lecture Theater.
 Everyone is welcome.

 The series is organised by the School of Economics.
 Our invited lecturers are academics and practitioners who talk about important economic research questions and current economic issues.